wayland/Raku-TOP/Developing.md

 	*	Run `./project build-docs`
 	*	Deal with any relevant errors (usually missing directories)
 	*	Do another commit
+	*	Review changes, including:
-	*	Review changes, including that the doco works in Github
+		*	That the doco works in Github
+		*	That Changelog works on GitHub
 *	Commit to git and push to GitHub

 ## Pull Request Stage